daltonboll/tweeting-hangman/README.md

 (it's just a regular game of Hangman right now).
 The next step is to develop the 'evil' mode, and finally to integrate tweeting through the Twitter API.

+Start the game in the terminal by running 'python3 tweetingHangman.py'.